-If you do want to know why soccer is called soccer in America but not the rest of the world then check out this article I recently wrote.
+If you want to know why soccer is called soccer in America but not the rest of the world, check out this article I recently wrote.

-To start, I’ve put together a table outlining how soccer and football compare.
+To start, I’ve put together a table outlining how soccer and football compare and contrast.

 Beneath the table, I’ve taken each area of comparison and gone into more detail about what that means.

 |When the sport began||1848 – First set of official rules drawn up||1920 – American Professional Football Association was formed|

 |Ball||A sphere.
 Circumference between 28 ins (70cm) and 27 ins (68cm).||A “prolate spheroid” or oval-shaped ball about 11 inches (28 cm) long and about 22 inches (56 cm) in circumference around the middle.|